 Quarterly repurchases occur in the months of February, May, August and November.
-A Repurchase Offer Notice will be sent to shareholders at least 21 calendar days before the Repurchase Request Deadline, which is ordinarily on the third Friday of the month in which the repurchase occurs.
-The repurchase price will be the Fund's NAV determined on the repurchase pricing date, which is ordinarily expected to be the Repurchase Request Deadline.
+A repurchase offer notice will be sent to shareholders at least 21 calendar days before the repurchase request deadline.
+The repurchase price will be the Fund's NAV determined on the repurchase pricing date, which is ordinarily expected to be the repurchase request deadline.
 Payment for all shares repurchased pursuant to these offers will be made not later than seven calendar days after the repurchase pricing date.

-During the period ended June 30, 2023, the Fund completed two quarterly repurchase offers.
-In these offers, the Fund offered to repurchase 5% of the number of its outstanding shares as of the Repurchase Pricing Dates.
-The results of the repurchase offers were as follows:
+During the six months ended June 30, 2024, the Fund completed two quarterly repurchase offers.
+In these offers, the Fund offered to repurchase 5% of the number of its outstanding shares as of the repurchase pricing dates.
+The result of the repurchase offers were as follows:

-Repurchase Offer #1 Repurchase Offer #2 Commencement Date January 9, 2023 April 10, 2023 Repurchase Request Deadline February 13, 2023 May 15, 2023 Repurchase Pricing Date February 13, 2023 May 15, 2023 Amount Repurchased \$- \$46,458 Shares Repurchased 2,245
+Repurchase Offer #1 Repurchase Offer #2 Commencement Date January 9, 2024 April 10, 2024 Repurchase Request Deadline February 14, 2024 May 15, 2024 Repurchase Pricing Date February 14, 2024 May 15, 2024 Amount Repurchased \$2,561,051 \$1,769,351 Shares Repurchased 119,452 81,574